liamstoica/portfolio/src/content/blog/post-one.md

 #### Business incentives
 How does this change Apple’s ecosystem strategy and support model.

-This idea has high value, but also high complexity.
-The strategic value lies in the reduction of cognitive load, not in the feature itself.
+The value is not in the feature.
+The value is in reducing the cognitive load that users experience every day.

 ## Closing Perspective

-This exploration is not a feature request.
-It is a study in how digital tools shape behavior.
+This exploration is not a request for Apple to ship a new setting next year (although, it would be nice).
+It is a look at how digital environments shape human behavior.

-If the smartphone is the center of modern life, then the phone must recognize that people live more than one life at a time.
+If the phone is the center of modern life, the operating system should recognize that people do not operate as a single identity.
+They move between roles with different needs, boundaries, and expectations.

-True focus begins with intentional boundaries.
+True focus begins with clear separation.
-A multi-profile iPhone could make those boundaries effortless.
+A multi-profile iPhone could make that separation effortless.